Developer documentation

 FE->>FAS: Call isLoggedIn()

-FAS->>GC: Send isLoggedIn query
+FAS->>GC: Send isLoggedIn request

 GC->>AR: Request login status